Shoot ‘em up’s usually come in two guises, horizontal or vertical and generally one theme.

 Now all of this sounds pretty standard fare and it is really but it’s the bosses that await you that really stand out.

-Once a level gets completed in UN Squadron you get rewarded with a boat load of cash which you can spend on more weapons or new planes to aid you in your progress.
+To fund this, once a level gets completed in UN Squadron you get rewarded with a boat load of cash which can be spent on more weapons or new planes to aid progress.

 You can purchase an A-10 Tank buster which has mostly ground based weapons and to balance it out it has dual cannons as a standard weapon